christophfranke/signal-chain/README.md

 ```
 Whenever the value changes, the paragraph will be updated.
 When the listener is disconnected, the paragraph will be removed from the body.

-This example has a serious downside though: We remove and append the element each time a value is updated, which feels somewhat wasteful.
-We can improve on this by using the parameter passed to the cleanup: A `boolean` that is true on disconnect.
+This example has a serious downside though: We remove and append the element each time a value is updated, which is inefficient.
+We can improve on this by using the parameter passed to the cleanup: A `boolean` that is true only on disconnect.

 ```typescript
 const el = document.createNode('p')